jkeefe/newmark-design-development/README.md

 <a href="https://keefe.cc/newmark-design-development/THE_NOTES.html#class5">Notes for this class</a>.

-## Class 6 • Storytelling with chat & voice
+## Class 6 • Getting insights with forms

-Now that you know the basics of how to build a conversational interface, we'll talk about the best practices for designing and crafting these automated conversations, and how they can keep track of context.
-We'll also talk about ways to quickly prototype voice interactions on your friends or possible customers without building a whole chat agent.
+We'll make sure you know how to use easy, free form software to collect information from your audience and encourage participation.
+We'll take a close look at 3 services: Google Forms, Airtable, and Typeform.

 <a href="https://keefe.cc/newmark-design-development/THE_NOTES.html#class6">Notes for this class</a>.

+## Class 7 • Chatbots for collecting information in real time

+We'll mash up what you know about forms, chatbots, and Glitch to build a chatbot that asks questions and saves the answers.

+<a href="https://keefe.cc/newmark-design-development/THE_NOTES.html#class7">Notes for this class</a>.

+## Class 8 • Identifying and communicating your hopes and dreams

+Let's bring what we've learned so far into your community project.
+We'll outline what you hope to achieve, how it would work, and how you can scope out your ideas for someone else to help you build them.

+<a href="https://keefe.cc/newmark-design-development/THE_NOTES.html#class8">Notes for this class</a>.

-## Class 7 • Make bots to do your bidding
+## Class 9 • Make bots to do your bidding

 - Every time Donald Trump tweets, put it in a spreadsheet
 - Every time it's at or below 32 degrees send a tweet